 To reason a little on this subject, I will talk about 3 paths that provide different experiences in Japan.
 Of course the different types of experiences are endless.

-Tourist – The experience that a tourist has when visiting Japan is most of the time always good.
-Especially if the tourist already knows and likes the culture of Japan.
-Tourists are delighted with everything, and there is nothing to complain about.
+Tourist – The experience a tourist has when visiting Japan is usually good.
+Especially if the tourist is already familiar with and likes Japanese culture.
+Tourists feel amazed by everything, and they have nothing to complain about.

-working in factory – Unfortunately, the reality of most foreigners who work in a factory is harsh.
-It's repetitive and tiring work that makes people a little stressed.
-Some Japanese who work in factories are also stressed, this ends up resulting in conflicts and problems between Japanese and Brazilians.
+working in factory - Unfortunately, the reality for most foreigners working in factories is harsh.
+It is a repetitive and tiring job that leaves people a bit stressed.
+Some Japanese working in factories are also stressed, which results in conflicts and problems between the Japanese and Brazilians.

 The experiences of these 3 types of people are totally different.
-But it doesn't stop there are people who have a pleasant life and never come across anything bad working in factories, as there are people who had difficulties working in renowned companies, or studying in universities or Japanese schools.
+But it doesn't stop there; there are people who have a pleasant life and have never faced anything bad working in factories, while there are also people who have had difficulties working in renowned companies or studying at universities or in Japanese schools.

 Another factor that shapes a person's experience is their personality.
-Her tastes can determine whether she feels happy or not, and that ends up defining her words, which are sometimes negative or positive criticism.
+Their preferences can determine whether they feel happy or not, and this ultimately defines their words, which can sometimes be negative or positive criticism.

 Your opinion can cause problems

-Just because you had an unpleasant experience in Japan doesn't mean other people will.
-Or just because your life in Japan is wonderful doesn't mean others are.
-So, avoid putting your idea about Japan in people's minds!
+Just because you had an unpleasant experience in Japan, it doesn't mean that other people will have one.
+Or just because your life in Japan is wonderful, it doesn't mean that others' lives are.
+Therefore, avoid imposing your ideas about Japan on people!
 It is a very large and diverse country.
-Of course, you can warn him about problems, or help him in times of difficulty, but your negative words can end up changing something that could be positive in his life.
+Of course, you can warn them about problems or help them in difficult moments, but your negative words can end up changing something that could be positive in their lives.

-I like to think positive and spread positive things, so you will rarely see me saying something bad about Japan.
-I understand that a large number of people went through problems, but that is no reason to end the country, as I see some doing on social media.
+I like to think positively and spread positive things, which is why you will rarely see me saying anything bad about Japan.
+I understand that a large number of people have gone through problems, but that is no reason to ruin the country, like I see some people doing on social media.

-Tell me, do you like it when someone says that Brazil is bad, and that Brazilians are criminals?
-Brazil has a high rate of robberies, violence and corruption, but that doesn't mean that all Brazilians are bad.
-Nor does it mean that Brazil is a terrible and impossible place to live.
-Now thinking about it, see if you're not doing the same thing with Japan, when they say that japanese are cold, or when it says that in Japan they only work and have no time for anything.
+Tell me, do you like it when someone says that Brazil is bad and that Brazilians are criminals?
+Brazil has a high rate of theft, violence, and corruption, but that does not mean that all Brazilians are bad.
+Nor does it mean that Brazil is a terrible place that is impossible to live in.
+Now thinking about this, see if you are not doing the same thing with Japan when people say that Japanese are cold, or when you say that in Japan they only work and have no time for anything.

-The purpose of this article is to make it clear that your experience is not everyone's experience.
-And also make it clear that Japan is not the same and the Japanese are not the same.
-You shouldn't define your Japanese personality just by the people you meet.
-One big piece of advice I give is Think positive!
-Stop looking for fault and complaining, if things are not good, try to change them.
-Many Brazilians in Japan found what they wanted after a lot of dedication, study and persistence.
+The aim of this article is to make it clear that your experience is not everyone else's experience.
+It is also important to clarify that Japan is not the same and the Japanese are not the same.
+You should not define Japanese personality solely based on the people you know.
+A great piece of advice I give is Think Positive!
+Stop looking for flaws and complaining; if things aren’t good, try to change them.
+Many Brazilians in Japan found what they wanted after a lot of dedication, study, and persistence.